snorkel-ai/long-context-eval/README.md

 This is important, as current methods of long context evaluation are either synthetic and unrealistic (such as the NIAH test) or limited to academic datasets (such as [LongBench](https://arxiv.org/abs/2308.14508), [InfiniteBench](https://arxiv.org/abs/2402.13718) and others) which renders them less useful in real world settings.

-SWiM overcomes these limitations by (a) creating a realistic test (model must provide a response based on information contained in one or more documents over a long context) and (b) enabling users to evaluate long context capabilities on their own data and tasks.
-This is done through an automated task generation >> task completion >> task evaluation pipeline, enabled by LLMs.
+SWiM overcomes these limitations by (a) creating realistic tests (distractor QA or question answering based on information contained in one or more documents over a long context) and (b) enabling users to evaluate long context capabilities on their own data and tasks.

+This is done through an LLM-driven task generation >> task validation >> task completion >> task evaluation pipeline.
 We strongly recommend manually verifying both the inputs (tasks) and outputs (scores).
 A more detailed description of the methodology is available [here](./docs/METHODOLOGY.md).

 <p align="center">